 There are actions that increase your chances of being considered for a team such as completing your qualifications and registration with a robust profile.
 People are considered for teams in chronological order according to what they have completed on their checklist.
 What you do on your profile to stand out from everyone else is up to you.

-Can employees from a business form a team?
+Can employees form a team?